arjundhatt13/Observability/README.md

 This repository contains the implementation of the multi-asset jump-diffusion model used in the paper "[The Observability of Systemic Risk through a Proxy Asset](https://www.researchgate.net/publication/383457681_The_Observability_of_Systemic_Risk_through_a_Proxy_Asset)."
 The model integrates a systemic risk factor with several conditionally independent idiosyncratic factors to estimate the behavior of ordinary assets.

 ## Contents
-- **Model Code**: Python scripts implementing the multi-asset jump-diffusion model.
+- **Model Code**: MATLAB code implementing the multi-asset jump-diffusion model.
-- **Testing Files**: Scripts for testing the model's accuracy and performance using various approaches.
+- **Testing Files**: R code for testing the model's accuracy and performance using various approaches.
-- **Empirical Study Data**: Datasets used for the empirical analysis in the paper.
+- **Empirical Study Data**: Excel datasets used for the empirical analysis in the paper.

 ## Usage
 1. **Clone the repository:**